daposarumi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script grants execution permission to everybody
+script grants permission only to other users